rostam/Experiments/README.md

 # Experiments
-My experiments regarding different research ideas in different languages
+My experiments regarding various research ideas in different programming languages.
+So far there are three folders CPP, Python, and Rust containing my experiments in these programming languages.